KenKundert/avendesora/doc/upgrading.rst

 to confirm that none of your generated passwords have changed.

 It is a good idea to run 'avendesora changed' and 'avendesora archive' on a routine basis to keep your archive up to date.
+Doing so can help protect you against common mistake you might make.

 Upon updating you may find that Avendesora produces a message that a 'hash' has changed.
 This is an indication that something has changed in the program that